cure-lab/ContraNet/whitebox_attacks/README.md

 ```

 2. Setup Python environment as `environment.yaml`.
 3. Generate whitebox samples.
-See `scripts/gen_whitebox_sample.sh`. **Note that** the output information is **NOT** the final results because we didn't set correct threshold here.
-If you have other generated AEs, you may skip this step.
-But please make sure to keep the data format the same as ours.
+See `scripts/gen_whitebox_sample.sh`. <br>**Note that** the output information is **NOT** the final results because we didn't set correct threshold here.
+If you have other generated AEs, you may skip this step, but please make sure to keep the data format the same as ours.

 4. Plot ROC curve and get the threshold at `FPR@95%`. see `scripts/roc_threshold.sh`.